How do I qualify for admission?

 Transfer students should verify MTA requirements and course selection with their community college adviser.

 The MTA applies only to general education requirements and does not exempt students from meeting requirements of their specific program, major or other graduation requirements at Rochester College.
-Students should check the university’s academic catalog to determine if any courses required for their major can be used to satisfy MTA.
+Students should check the college’s academic catalog to determine if any courses required for their major can be used to satisfy MTA.

 Submit Credits You’ve Earned for Review